MangeshPersonal/ToDoAngularApp/README.md

 # Change connection string To match your connections string
 # Install .net core SDK 2.1
-# Before running the Application run following migrations
+# Before running the Application run following Commands
-# add-migration 'Initialcreate'; update-database to create the TodoList table In the database ..
+# add-migration 'Initialcreate'; update-database
+# This will ensure Database is there and Table is created